shivashant25/Sentinel-with-XDR/labguide/part-01/lab02.md

 In this task, you will perform the initialization of the Microsoft Defender for the Endpoint portal.

-1. If you are not already at the Microsoft 365 Defender portal, start the Microsoft Edge browser.
+1. If you are not already at the Microsoft Defender portal, start the Microsoft Edge browser.

-1. In the Edge browser, go to the Microsoft 365 Defender portal at (https://security.microsoft.com).
+1. In the Edge browser, go to the Microsoft Defender portal at (https://security.microsoft.com).

 1. In the **Sign in** dialog box, copy and paste Email/Username: <inject key="AzureAdUserEmail"></inject> and then select Next.

 1. In the **Enter password** dialog box, copy and paste Password: <inject key="AzureAdUserPassword"></inject> and then select **Sign in**.

-1. On the **Microsoft 365 Defender** portal, from the navigation menu, select **Settings** from the left.
+1. On the **Microsoft Defender** portal, from the navigation menu, select **Settings** from the left.

 1. On the **Settings** page select **Device discovery**.

     ![Picture 1](../media/SC200-img1.png)

     >**Note:** If you do not see the **Device discovery** option under **Settings**, log out by selecting the top-right circle with your account initials and select **Sign out**.
-Other options that you might want to try are to refresh the page with Ctrl+F5 wait for 10-15 minutes or open the page InPrivate.
+Other options that you might want to try are to refresh the page, wait for 20-25 minutes or open the page InPrivate.
 Login again with the **Tenant Email** credentials.

 1. In the Discovery setup make sure **Standard discovery (recommended)** is selected.
     >**Hint:** If you do not see the option, refresh the page.